 Open requests - the number of requests that are open at each sample time.

 Index instance - mainly browse requests.

 Group: File Resource

-There is a Metadata, Thumbnails, and Previews version of these counters.
+There are Metadata, Thumbnail, and Preview versions of these counters.

 The Pre cache queue counter is a special counter that shows the number of new files waiting for cache warming on the index server.